5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 1. Press ⌘+N to create a new empty file
 2. From the menubar, select "Format" > "Make Plain Text" (or press ⌘+Shift+T) so the formatting is correct
-3. Back in the "Verbs.txt" window, copy the 4 pairs of digits in the Modified Verbs column and paste them into the new file.
+3. Back in the "finalverbs.txt" window, copy the 4 pairs of digits in the Modified Verbs column and paste them into the new file.
 4. Repeat until you have transferred all the values for each entry.
 It should look like this:</br>![ModVerbs](https://user-images.githubusercontent.com/76865553/170471065-07d452b5-85fe-40b8-9161-0d06065fb993.png)
 5. Now, select all the values (⌘+A) and Copy them to the Clipboard (⌘+C)
 6. Next, run **PinConfigurator**